kubedb/docs/docs/guides/mssqlserver/tls/standalone.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Run MSSQLServer with TLS/SSL (Transport Encryption)
+# Run SQL Server Standalone with TLS/SSL (Transport Encryption)

 KubeDB supports providing TLS/SSL encryption for MSSQLServer.
-This tutorial will show you how to use KubeDB to run a MSSQLServer database with TLS/SSL encryption.
+This tutorial will show you how to use KubeDB to run a MSSQLServer with TLS/SSL encryption.

 ## Before You Begin